Doug (TV series): Stage show

 On March 15, 1999, Disney premiered a new musical stage show, Doug Live!, at Disney's Hollywood Studios (at the time known as Disney-MGM Studios) at the Walt Disney World Resort.
 The show ran until May 12, 2001.

 Film

 A theatrical feature-length film, Doug's 1st Movie, was released on March 26, 1999, before production on the television show ceased.
 During this time, meet-and-greet costumed versions of Doug and Patti were seen in Walt Disney World.
+It was received negatively by both critics and fans.

 Video game

-A video game for Game Boy Color was released in 2000, titled Doug's Big Game.
+A video game developed by ImaginEngine for Game Boy Color was released by NewKidCo and Disney Interactive in 2000, titled Doug's Big Game.

+Comics

+While Doug had never received his own self-titled print media outside of books that retold events of the TV series' episodes, comics that entailed original stories were published in the magazine Disney Adventures, from Volume 7 #5 in February 1997, to Volume 12 #1 in February 2002.
+To date, the one-page comic "Neckerchief Grief" is the last official material that features Doug in any major capacity.